 There is much to love about Budapest beyond the cafés, spas and the ruin bars.
 It is encouraged that all travelers to Budapest devote plenty of time to exploring life in the maze of inner city streets, the elegant late-19th/early-20th century villas on the grand boulevards, the bridges connecting Buda and Pest, and the beautiful Danube promenade which cuts through the center of town.
-Enjoy this 4-hour guided walking tour of the city, either as a shared experience with a small group of up to 2-6 guests, a larger group of 7 guests or more, or as a private tour with just your party.Description
+This 4-hour guided walking tour of the city shows you the best of Budapest.Description

 Walking is the best way to explore Budapest, and the only way to truly discover the details hidden among the city’s streets.
 This 4-hour grand walking tour, led by an experienced local guide, visits a mix of many of the city’s major sights and lesser-known ones which should not be missed.
 Focusing on the history of the city and the country, this tour covers a large area of the city, squeezing in many places of interest.
 You’ll begin at 3pm in the Pest Palace district with a glass of sparkling wine.
 In this neighborhood you will see some stunning buildings (many of which have seen better days) including the Hungarian National Radio Building (which was an important site during the 1956 Revolution) and the National Museum.
 Then briefly check out the neighboring Jewish District, and see the Grand Synagogue (Europe’s largest), the Gozsdu udvar complex, and bustling Király utca.
 In addition to seeing grand public spaces, you’ll see monuments including the heartbreaking Shoes on the Danube Holocaust memorial and the Soviet Monument.
 You’ll also learn why there is memorial to characters such as a US major, and Ronald Reagan.
 Then hop on continental Europe’s oldest metro line and also stop for a coffee break at a favorite local café.
 Budapest has layers of history, and this tour will reveal them through the telling of the stories of the buildings and streets, as well as the important players in Hungarian history from kings, dictators, and freedom fighters to architects, writers, and politicians.